 “If you already believe in the Holy Ghost, a ghost nun isn’t much of a stretch,” says my informant from Mission Prep, the school a block away from the historic mission.
 The ghost nun is supposed to haunt the upstairs hallway of the older part of the building, to turn lights on and off and knock on doors and come through them, but I haven’t found anyone who’s actually seen her.
 She may be an invention to compliment a creepy atmosphere, but a convent school on the site goes back to the 1870s.

 A nun at San Luis Obispo’s Immaculate Heart school and convent, where Mission College Preparatory Catholic High School now stands.
-Photo by: James Papp
+Photo courtesy: James Papp

 4. Central Coast Surfboards, Marsh Street, San Luis Obispo